krishnakishore163/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

    - Career Development Opportunities
    - Improved Work/Life Balance

-4. What improvements would you like the company to make?(Open-ended)

-5. Do you feel supported in the workplace?(Please explain why or why not)
+4. Do you feel supported in the workplace?(Please explain why or why not)

-6. If all factors remain the same, how likely are you to change companies?
+5. If all factors remain the same, how likely are you to change companies?
 (1 to 5, with 1 being least likely and 5 being most likely)

-7. How would you rate the communication within the company?
+6. How would you rate the communication within the company?
 (1 to 5, with 1 being very poor and 5 being excellent)

-8. Do you have access to the resources you need to do your job effectively?
+7. Do you have access to the resources you need to do your job effectively?
 (Yes/No, with a space for explanation)

-9. How do you feel about the opportunities for professional growth in the company?
+8. How do you feel about the opportunities for professional growth in the company?
 (1 to 5, with 1 being very dissatisfied and 5 being very satisfied)

-10. Is there anything else you would like to share that could increase your satisfaction with your role and the company?
-(Open-ended)
 ```

 ## Rubric